Change management is a vital issue of MFIs in today's business environment, which changes const...

 The Madras High Court clarified the procedure defined under Section 45-IA of the RBI Act along with this; it has also interpreted the alternative which may be given to NBFCs by the RBI for fulfilling the Net owned Fund requirement.

-In Show Cause Notice, petitioner stated that due to changes in economy and policies of government such as demonetization or GST implementation, NBFCs were struggling to recover.
-Therefore they asked for extension of time to comply with the Net Owned Fund requirement till 31st March, 2019.
-Even after that RBI passed an order of cancellation of NBFC license that were unable to comply with Net Owned Fund requirement.
-In response NBFCs filed writ petition.
+In Show Cause Notice, the petitioner stated that due to changes in economy and policies of government such as demonetization or GST implementation, NBFCs were struggling to recover.
+Therefore they asked for an extension of time to comply with the Net Owned Fund requirement till 31st March 2019.
+Even after that RBI passed an order of cancellation of NBFC license that we’re unable to comply with Net Owned Fund requirement.
+In response, NBFCs filed a writ petition.

 The High Court suppresses the RBI’s order of cancellation of NBFC license on the basis of the below mentioned grounds:

 Firstly, the RBI has to make it possible for NBFCs to fulfill the Net Owned Fund requirement before cancellation of NBFC license registration according to Section 45-IA.
 In case NBFCs fail to meet the criteria of Net Owned Fund, the opportunity of being heard should be given to the NBFCs prior to the cancellation of NBFC license.

 For meeting the Net Owned Fund requirement, the law itself prescribes time extensions.
 To meet the Net Owned Fund requirement of Rs.
 25 lakhs the 3 year extension have been given by the court.
 In addition to this, RBI is empowered to extend further period of 3 years.
 The RBI may give extension till 31 March, 2021 to meet the NOF requirements.
 However this will be the maximum scope of extension subject to the discretion of RBI.